Today I’m sharing a full body deck of cards workout. All you need is a deck of cards and yourself to do it!

 Air Squats // With feet hip width apart and hands in front of you to help with balance, use the glutes to lower your hips back and down while bending at the knees.
 Once you’ve reached the lowest position you can without leaning forward too much or letting the knees collapse in, return to a standing position, using your glutes to propel yourself.

 Jumping jacks // Stand with feet together and arms at your sides.
 Jump both feet apart from each other while raising your hands above your head with straight arms.
 Jump your feet back together and lower your arms to the starting position.

 Push ups // Starting on your toes and hands, make sure your body is a straight line from your heels to your knees, hips, shoulders, and neck.
 Your hands should be a bit wider than your shoulders.
 Slowly bend at the elbows, lowering yourself to the ground.
 Try to get at low as possible, and then push yourself back up, all the while maintaining that straight line.
 An easier modification is instead of being on your toes, lower to your knees.

 What’s your go to cold remedy?
-Have you ever done a deck of cards workout before?
+Have you ever done a full body deck of cards workout before?

 This post contains affiliate links.
 Thank you for supporting my blog – I appreciate it!